jack-bradshaw/FortyTwo/README.md

 Answer answer3 = new ImmutableAnswer("this is definitely the right answer", true);
 ```

 Add an AnswerGroup to your layout.
-The SelectionLimitAnswerGroup is the only provided implementation of this interface, but it is flexible enough to meet most needs.
+The SelectionLimitAnswerGroup is the only provided implementation of this interface, but the class is flexible enough to meet most needs.
 ```xml
 <LinearLayout
 	xmlns:android="http://schemas.android.com/apk/res/android"